Håkon Røsten

-Håkon Røsten (born 21 February 2005) is a Norwegian footballer who plays for Norwegian club Ranheim, on loan from Rosenborg.
+Håkon Røsten (born 21 February 2005) is a Norwegian footballer who plays for Norwegian club KFUM.

 Club career

 Håkon signed for Rosenborg from Oppdal in 2022.
 At the end of the year he signed a new contract and became a part of the first team squad.

 He made his debut 19 May 2022 against Verdal in the Norwegian Cup.

 On 4 September 2022, Håkon made his league debut in a 4-1 win over Viking coming on as a substitute.

 On 6 August 2023, he scored his first goal in a league match in a 2-1 away win against Haugesund.